USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

 1. **Login to Atlas Open OnDemand** at [https://atlas-ood.hpc.msstate.edu/](https://atlas-ood.hpc.msstate.edu/).
 For more information on SCINet login procedures, see the [SCINet access user guide](https://scinet.usda.gov/guides/access/login).

-1. **Copy the Session 2 material from the workshop project space to your temporary workshop folder.** To get to a shell to do so, you can use the *Clusters* tab at the top of your Open OnDemand page to select 'Atlas Shell Access'.
+1. **Copy the Session 2 material from the workshop project space to a temporary workshop folder.** To get to a shell to do so, you can use the *Clusters* tab at the top of your Open OnDemand page to select 'Atlas Shell Access'.
 If you are comfortable ssh-ing in instead from, e.g., terminal or powershell, feel free to do so.

     To create your temporary workshop folder, run these commands after replacing *firstname.lastname* with your actual SCINet username: